mui/material-ui/docs/README.md

 First of all want to thanks for taking your time to contribute 🎉 There is a little instruction of how to run the demo locally using `npm link`

-Just run this command to create and you will be able to run demo.
+Just run this command from root and you will be able to run demo.

 ```sh
 npm link && cd docs && npm link material-ui-pickers